• Skip to primary navigation

 Sure, we all have our thoughts, and over the years have formed certain opinions.
 But how many of those opinions are merely beliefs resulting from unconscious social conditioning, and how many of them are based on our own understanding?
 And, of course, we know a lot of things, but how much of our knowledge comes from personal experience, and how much from parrot-like learning?

 School confines children to a classroom for roughly eight hours a day, nearly every day, for about twelve years.
-During this time, they are forced to learn things they may not enjoy, obey authority unquestioningly, accept what they are taught without critique, and forfeit almost all personal freedom—even needing permission to go to the bathroom.
+During this time, they are forced to learn things they may not enjoy, obey authority unquestioningly, accept what they are taught without critique.
+As Pink Floyd famously put it several decades ago, school conditions children to become “another brick in the wall.”

 The official 1982 video clip of Pink Floyd’s Another Brick in the Wall.